EWC-consortium/eudi-wallet-rfcs/ewc-rfc005-issue-legal-person-identification-data.md

 2. **Authorization:** The representative rights of the natural person requesting a LPID must be verified.

-(3. **Signing:** The natural person requesting a LPID must sign the LPID application.
-Only applies if regulated in national law.)
+3. **Signing:** The natural person requesting a LPID must sign the LPID application.
+Only applies if regulated in national law.

 4. **Status:** The status of the leagal person must be verified.
 At the very least, the legal person for which an LPID is requested must be registered at a business register.